jrdegbe/thamesthrive-api/docs/installation/production/services.md

 ## Bridges

 The Bridges are services responsible for collecting data from different channels.
-They bridge the defined transportation protocol to tracardi event source.
+They bridge the defined transportation protocol to ThamesThrive event source.

 ### Functionality:

-The Bridges collect data from different channels and bridge the transportation protocol to the tracardi event source.
+The Bridges collect data from different channels and bridge the transportation protocol to the ThamesThrive event source.